UAV Thermal Imaging in Climate Change Research

 Thanks to this image, it is clear where landscape drought and vegetation loss originate.
 We can see that the naked hill (affected by intense soil erosion) on the right above the vineyard warms its surroundings and heats the interior of the vineyard.

 On the other hand, the vegetation to the left of the vineyard has a cooling effect, even within its immediate vicinity, which also penetrates into the vineyard, which covers an area of approximately 2 ha.
 The picture indicates what remedial action should be taken and where it will be easiest to start restoring vegetation.

-We believe that the Workswell WIRIS ProSc is a useful tool for land management.
+We believe that the Workswell WIRIS ProSc thermal camera is a useful tool for land management.
 With its help, it is possible to localize, visualize, and reverse processes which are currently considered to be locally irreversible because they are perceived as manifestations of global changes.